jkhatri01/jkhatri01.github.io/personal_website/content/about.md

 I am interested in **transport** + **environment** + **transport-justice** + **air-quality**.

-Reach me at j dot khatri zero one at gmail dot com
+Reach me at: j dot khatri zero one at gmail dot com